Posing. Possibly the most important thing you — as a model — contribute to a shoot.

 Don’t have a loose semi-fist in front of your thigh.
 If you intend to drop your hands, don’t rest them in front of your thighs.
 Leave them on the sides of your body.

 Don’t use the same set of poses for every shoot unless specifically instructed.
 Every shoot is different.
 Think about which mood this shoots need.
-The simplest thing to do is always finding a relevant magazine story and see how their models do it.
-Vogue has a rather decent range.

 Thanks for reading and let’s rock it next time.